pnkraemer/probdiffeq/docs/quickstart/easy_example.md

 import jax.numpy as jnp

-from probdiffeq import ivpsolve from probdiffeq.ivpsolvers import calibrated from probdiffeq.statespace import recipes from probdiffeq.strategies import smoothers
+from probdiffeq import ivpsolve from probdiffeq.impl import impl from probdiffeq.ivpsolvers import uncalibrated from probdiffeq.statespace import correction, extrapolation from probdiffeq.strategies import smoothers

 # Make a problem